a-shine/pm-for-startups/deck2.md

 - **Sprint** is a time-boxed period of development (usually 2 weeks)
 - Idea is to deliver a working product/MVP at the end of each sprint and gather feedback from the end user
 - Use this feedback to inform the next sprint

+Notes:

+- Essentially, build something useful (even if it is not exactly what you want to build) in two weeks, get feedback on that, and see where to go from there
+- I think it helps with the mental strength of pursuing a project, it is much easier to commit to something for two weeks than it is to commit to something for 6 months + more satisfying to see progress

 --